Named Entity Recognition (NER)

 Application of Named Entity Recognition?

-Categorizing Tickets in customers support, Customer feedback, Analyse resumes, etc.
+Categorizing Tickets in customer support, Customer feedback, analyzing resumes, etc.

-Steps to set up Spacy and running our first basic Named Entity Recognition python code.
+Steps to set up Spacy and run our first basic Named Entity Recognition Python code

 1. Installing Spacy